aineko-dev/aineko/docs/developer_guide/node_implementation.md

     self.consumers["dataset"].consume(how="next", timeout=1)
     ```

-The timeout argument in these methods signifiy the duration in which the method has to return a message otherwise it will re-poll for a new one.
+The timeout argument in these methods signify the duration in which the method has to return a message otherwise it will re-poll for a new one.

 ### Logging